RoseReatherford/temporal-documentation-legacy-v2/versioned_docs/version-0.26.0/java-quick-start.md

 This topic helps you install the Temporal server and implement a workflow.

-## Install Temporal Server Locally
+## Step 1: Install Temporal Server Locally

-To run samples locally you need to run Temporal server locally using [instructions](/docs/installing-server).
+To continue this tutorial, you must first run a Temporal server locally using [these instructions](/docs/installing-server).

 ## Implement Hello World Java Workflow